-Under the transitional government there have been positive changes impacting women's rights and safety.
+Under the transitional government, there have been positive changes impacting women's rights and safety.
 In July 2020, it was announced that the apostasy law would be eliminated, that women would no longer require a permit from a male relative to travel, and that female genital mutilation (FGM) would be banned.
-Notwithstanding these positive developments, female Christians, particularly converts, continue to face tremendous challenges.
-They are vulnerable to rape, forced marriage and domestic violence.
-Converts may be isolated within the home to reduce the embarrassment and shame of the conversion on the family.
+Notwithstanding these positive developments, female Christians, particularly converts, continue to face tremendous challenges and the military coup in October 2021 threatened the progress of women's rights.
+Converts remain vulnerable to rape, physical violence, forced marriage and domestic violence.

+- Abduction

 - Denied inheritance or possessions

 - Enforced religious dress code

 - Forced divorce

 - Forced marriage

+- Forced to flee town / country

-- · Incarceration by family/house arrest
+- Incarceration by family / house arrest

 - Violence sexual